30 Day Run Challenge: What it’s like to run every day for a month

 Yes – still with the sore legs!
 This had become the norm, but mainly in the mornings (when I adopted an old lady shuffle) and straight after a run.
 But I also felt like they were recovering better between sessions.
-Feeling fitter already, my calf and thigh muscles looked pumped!
-I could feel actual glutes.
+Feeling fitter already, my calf and thigh muscles looked pumped up and I could feel some glutes.
 I was also hitting a few personal bests on the roads I’d run lots of times before, so speed/stamina had improved.

 Day 19 – 23 (Losing my dad)

 Throughout the whole challenge there were maybe only 3 or 4 runs that felt much harder than the rest.
 One particular day I struggled, to the point of feeling sick, was day 19.
 It was strange that the day after our really positive run, I was hot and uncomfortable and everything just felt really off.
-A short while after I got home, my mum rang to tell me that my dad had suffered a cardiac arrest.
-Unfortunately he had become very frail and poorly since Christmas with advanced Parkinsons Disease and had not long been home from hospital.
+A short while after I got home, my mum rang with the awful news that my dad had suffered a cardiac arrest and passed away.
+Unfortunately he had become very frail and poorly since Christmas with advanced Parkinsons Disease and was only just back home from a very long hospital stay.
 Although I knew his health was deteriorating, it still felt like a terribly sudden shock at the end.
-I’d been talking to him about the running challenge only a short time before he passed away and he was proud of my achievement, so I said to Lisa I really wanted to carry on to the end if I could.
+I’d been talking to him about the running challenge only a short time before he died.
+He was proud of my achievement, so I said to Lisa I really wanted to carry on to the end of the challenge if I could.
 There were still 11 runs to go.

 Day 24 – 29 (End in sight)

 Having just lost my dad, the daily running took on a new significance.
-It gave me something positive to focus on and these sessions in the fresh air, talking to my friend who was a great support, really helped me.
-I found a sense of purpose in running at this point in time – I’m sure it kept me calm, holding the stress and strain at bay a little.
+I think it gave me something positive to focus on and these sessions in the fresh air, talking to my friend who was a great support, really helped me.
+I found a sense of purpose in running at this point in time – I’m sure it kept me calmer and held the stress and strain at bay a little.

-Reaching day 30 felt like such a brilliant achievement!
-I couldn’t believe it had finally arrived.
+Reaching day 30 felt like a brilliant achievement – I couldn’t believe it had finally arrived.
 We asked a runner on this bridge if he’d take our photo to mark the occasion.
-We did our final 5k and then headed to the pub straight after for a chilled bottle of wine to celebrate.
+We did our final 5k and then headed to the pub straight after for a well earned glass of wine.

 During the challenge I felt hungrier some days and ate more than usual.
 I was ok with that though as it wasn’t about calorie counting; I figured I needed the extra fuel.
-By the end, I had in fact lost a bit of weight – 4lbs.
-But the main difference I noticed was how my legs and bum had toned up; it may sound a bit shallow, but I don’t mind admitting that seeing the physical changes helped spur me on.
+By the end, I had in fact lost a bit of weight, 4lbs.
+But the main difference I noticed was how my body had toned up and I don’t mind admitting that seeing the physical changes was encouraging.
 We’d covered about 130km in total and I was impressed with what my legs had achieved, as I’d never given them much credit before!

 My friend and I each got a personal best doing Parkrun a week after our 30 day challenge, so it felt like all that extra effort had paid off.
-Having never ran 5km in less than 30 minutes before, here I was doing it in 28.5 minutes, feeling physically stronger and more able than ever – that was a great feeling!
+Having never ran 5km in less than 30 minutes before, I did it in 28.5 minutes.

-Would I do it again?
-Well maybe… just not for a while!
+Would I do it again in the future?
+Well maybe… just not for a while I guess!